 King Kontroversy

-Ruppli’s King recording notes says that the Paris backing band used by Babs Gonzales on 1953 King single “Still Wailin’” b/w “Shuckin’ and Jivin’” included Dizzy Gillespie “possibly.”
-Judge for yourself: Is that Dizzy on trumpet?
-Wynton Marsalis might settle this question.
+Ruppli’s recording session notes (page 258) say that the Paris backing band used by Babs Gonzales on 1953 King single “Still Wailin’” b/w “Shuckin’ And Jivin’” included “possibly” Dizzy Gillespie.
+Did Dizzy play trumpet on these two tracks?
+Perhaps Wynton Marsalis might be able to settle this question.

-*Tip of the hat to Brian Powers, who organized a jazz-related lecture at Cincinnati Public Library’s Main Branch on Sept.
-24, 2016 in support of King Records Month:
+Tip of the hat to librarian/historian Brian Powers, who organized a jazz-related lecture at Cincinnati Public Library’s Main Branch on September 24, 2016 in support of King Records Month:

 Although more known for R&B and Country music, King Records did make a mark in the field of Jazz.
 The label recorded many jazz artists, while King’s production staff preferred to use jazz musicians to play on King’s R&B releases.
 In the 1950s, Syd Nathan purchased Gus Wildi’s jazz label, Bethlehem.
 Jazz had a great influence on James Brown’s music recorded at King.
 Music historian Uncle Dave Lewis will give a talk at Cincinnati’s National Underground Railroad Freedom Center that will cover the salient points of this melting pot of influences and how King managed to have an impact in the history of jazz without producing any top 100 jazz albums.